Efficacy and Mechanism Evaluation (EME)

 The Efficacy and Mechanism Evaluation Programme calls on the expertise, knowledge and opinion of a large number of people to ensure that the identification of research areas and funding decisions are chosen in a clear and fair way.

-The EME Board assesses outline and full proposals and makes funding decisions for the researcher-led workstream, and makes funding recommendations to the Department of Health for the commissioned workstream.
+The EME Funding committee assesses outline and full proposals and makes funding decisions for the researcher-led workstream, and makes funding recommendations to the Department of Health for the commissioned workstream.

-Members of EME advisory groups are required to declare any interests which conflict, or may be considered to conflict, with EME business, or may be perceived as influencing decisions made in the course of their work within the EME programme in line with the Conflicts of Interest Policy.
+Members of EME Advisory Committees are required to declare any interests which conflict, or may be considered to conflict, with EME business, or may be perceived as influencing decisions made in the course of their work within the EME programme in line with the Conflicts of Interest Policy.
 All members are asked to complete the Register of Interest form (annually), which is intended to capture long term predictable interests that could be perceived to lead to conflicts of interest.
 These and other interests are judged on a case by case basis at individual meetings.
 View the Register of Interests for each EME programme advisory group.

 Our Programme Director